JSumlin/FoodSaverPlus/README.md

 1).
 Store sign up functionality is operational.
 Google Maps API elements not included.

 2).
 Users may now sign in.
-How being signed in affects site has not been implemented.
+Certain pages require you be logged in to access them.
+Others, namely the login in and signup pages, redirect users who are logged in to the home page.
+Logging out redirects you to the login page.